 Compliance checks or stings for underage alcohol sales are very popular.
-However, to be legal, they must be done without entrapment.
+But to be legal, they must be done without entrapment.
 Basically, entrapment is inducing people to commit a crime they are not “predisposed” to commit.
 Nor would they ordinarily commit.

 The Department of Justice stresses that “Entrapment is a complete defense to a criminal charge.”1 A valid entrapment defense has two parts.
 First police inducement of the crime.
 Second, the defendant’s lack of predisposition to engage in the crime.

 It’s legal for police to lie in stings.